 The development and commercialization of new cellular immunotherapy products is highly competitive.
 We face competition from existing and future competitors with respect to each of our product candidates currently in development, and will face competition with respect to other product candidates that we may seek to develop or commercialize in the future.
 For example, the autologous cell therapies Kymriah®, Yescarta®, TecartusTM and Breyanzi®, which have been commercially approved, are direct competitors to our product candidate NKX019.
-Our known biopharmaceutical competitors developing allogeneic CAR-NK or CAR-T therapies currently include Allogene, Cellectis, Celularity, Celyad, CRISPR Therapeutics, Gamida Cell, Glycostem, Sanofi, Fate Therapeutics, NantKwest, Precision BioSciences and Takeda, each of which has clinical-stage allogeneic programs, as well as numerous other biopharmaceutical companies including Astellas, Artiva Biosciences, Bristol-Myers Squibb, NKMax, ONK Therapeutics, Surface Oncology, Novartis and Gilead with earlier-stage allogeneic programs.
-Furthermore, many companies are seeking to harness NK biology through engagers that seek to direct a patient's own NK cells to the site of a tumor.
-Such competitors include Affimed, Amgen, Dragonfly Therapeutics, Innate Pharma, and Servier.
-In addition, numerous academic institutions are conducting preclinical and clinical research in these areas, as well as with other white blood cell types including NKT cells and gamma-delta T cells.
+In addition, other competitors, including biopharmaceutical companies, have clinical-stage or earlier stage allogenic programs, and a number of other companies are seeking to harness NK biology through engagers that seek to direct a patient's own NK cells to the site of a tumor or are investigating other types of immune cells.
+Numerous academic institutions are also conducting preclinical and clinical research in these areas, as well as with other white blood cell types including NKT cells and gamma-delta T cells.
 It is also possible that new competitors, including those developing similar or alternatives to cellular immunotherapy product candidates, may emerge and acquire significant market share.
 Such competitors may have an advantage over us due to their greater size, resources or institutional experience, or may develop product candidates that are safer, more effective, more widely accepted, more cost-effective or enable higher patient quality of life than ours.
 More established biopharmaceutical companies may also develop and commercialize their product candidates at a faster rate, which could render our product candidates obsolete or non-competitive before they are fully developed or commercialized.
 If we are not able to compete effectively against our existing and potential competitors, our business, financial condition, results of operations and growth prospects may be materially adversely affected.